Evaluating the Impact of Verbal Multiword Expressions on Machine Translation: Evaluating Translation on VMWE Datasets

 \subsection{Verbal Multiword Expression Types}

-Following previous research~\citep{constant-etal-2017-survey, savary-etal-2017-parseme}, we focus on three types of commonly used verbal multiword expressions in English: verbal idioms, verb-particle constructions and light verb constructions.
+Following previous research~\citep{constant-etal-2017-survey, savary-etal-2017-parseme}, we focus on three types of common verbal multiword expressions in English: verbal idioms, verb-particle constructions and light verb constructions.
 These categories challenge natural language processing due to their semantic opacity, context dependence and idiomaticity.

 \textbf{Verbal idiom (VID)}: A fixed phrase with a verb whose meaning cannot be guessed from the individual words (e.g., \textit{spill the beans} means to \textit{reveal the secret}).
 These expressions are highly non-compositional and often require contextual or cultural understanding.